CebolaLab/Cirrhotic_lipids/README.md

 **Plots to create:**

-A) [Expression by cell type](#expression-by-cell-type): expression per cell population dot plot of set of 30 genes (Guilliams et al. dataset)
+A) [Expression by cell type](#expression-by-cell-type): expression per cell population dot plot of set of 30 genes (Liver Cell Atlas: Guilliams et al. dataset)

-B) [Candidate gene UMAPs](#candidate-gene-UMAPs): some individual UMAPS of key genes Guilliams data set)
+B) [Candidate gene UMAPs](#candidate-gene-UMAPs): some individual UMAPS of key genes

-C) [Cirrhotic vs healthy expression](#cirrhotic-vs-healthy-expression): some cirrhotic v healthy violin plots from Ramachandran dataset of a few key genes and their relevant cell populations.
+C) [Cirrhotic vs healthy expression](#cirrhotic-vs-healthy-expression): cirrhotic vs healthy violin plots from the Ramachandran et al. dataset of a few key genes and their relevant cell populations.

 ## Expression by cell type